 “Madhouse of Death” – Set in 1940s Los Angeles, Private Investigator Jack Anvil (

-Those who weren’t around for those days might enjoy its tributes to the various films of the past and the legacy of both Frankenstein and the genre.
+Those who weren’t around in those days might enjoy its tributes to the various films of the past and the legacy of both Frankenstein and the genre.

 Tales Of Frankenstein is available via streaming and DVD from Leomark Studios.